Sumilokhande1502/my-portfolio/replit.md

 - **Title Update**: Changed "Frontend Developer" to "Frontend Engineer" across all components
 - **Navbar Enhancement**: Styled name with primary solid color and improved tracking for better visual appeal
 - **Footer Simplification**: Removed Quick Links section, maintaining only About and Connect sections in a cleaner 2-column layout
+- **Skills Section Redesign**: Removed progress bars and replaced with authentic technology logos using react-icons library
+  - Added proper brand colors for each technology (React blue, Angular red, TypeScript blue, etc.)
+  - Reorganized skills in a grid layout with individual cards for each technology
+  - Enhanced visual appeal with hover effects and better spacing